WILDERNESS RETREATS FOR THE ADVENTUROUS SOUL

 Mindful Wonder Retreats eliminated all my excuses and made it super easy for me to have the exact escape from the city and reconnection to myself and nature that I was craving.”

 - Nina H

 Mindful Wonder Retreats are more than just a weekend camping trip away.
-They are for those entrepreneurs and creatives who are ready to use the elements of nature to unlock their creativity and understand themselves on a whole new level.
+They are for those entrepreneurs and creatives who are ready for transformation.
 That is why, unless you have attended a past retreat or are already working with me, I offer a FREE 30 minuet phone consultation to talk about your hopes fears and goals for the retreat.
 After that it’s as easy as signing up below!